atheilacker/walk-to-the-sea-website/content/digital-essays/ashleytheilacker.md

 Tudor planned to ensure that countries would be able to afford his ice.
 In 1849, he [wrote](https://www.jstor.org/stable/25079177?seq=5),

 > The plan which I had about this time adopted in my ice trade was not to act the monopolist, but to give the ice to the consumer, in all the southern regions, at a low price ; considering, that, in so doing, I was dealing more justly with the consumer, and best assisting the progress of the business.
-Thus, in Jamaica, the ice is sold at half the price, and, in Calcutta, at a less price, than it is sold in Londo
+Thus, in Jamaica, the ice is sold at half the price, and, in Calcutta, at a less price, than it is sold in London.

 ![An illustration from Gleason’s Pictorial Drawing-Room Companion, published in 1852, shows ice being removed from a pond and brought to the nearby ice house.](https://www.bu.edu/files/2022/02/resize-Ice_Harvesting_Massachusetts_early_1850s-1.jpg)